 Austin Opera is excited to provide the opportunity for students in Central Texas to experience live opera through our ACCESS OPERA program, and to support teachers in creating this meaningful and memorable occasion for their students.
-Continue reading below for information about performance dates and details, free and easily accessible curriculum and teaching materials and registration information.
+Continue reading below for information about:

 ACCESS OPERA PRODUCTIONS AND DATES

 All performances will take place at the Long Center and begin at 7:00 p.m.

 Everest – Tuesday, January 21, 2020

 Turandot – Thursday, April 23, 2020

 Click the video sampler below for a sneak peek!